 - Testing the chutney to see if is ready is easy, just drag a wooden spoon across the bottom of the pan – it should take a few seconds for the juices to re-join and cover the bottom of the pan.
 When ready, turn heat off and allow it to cool for a few minutes.

-- Cut the goats cheese into thick slices of approximately 1.2cm and place in the middle of each pastry case.
+- Cut the goats cheese into thick slices of approximately 1.2cm ( half an inch) and place in the middle of each pastry case.

 - Spoon some chutney all around the cheese, about 1 tbsp full spreading it equally.
 Use more if you like 1 1/2 tablespoons if you wish.